Doodles/wrks in progress

 Depression, WWII, electricity, t.v. sets, astronauts, internet!

-China dragged out at Xmas and Sunday dinners …
+China dragged out at Xmas, Easter, Sunday dinners …

 all that gravy, all those mashed potatoes, all those cups of tea,

-all that soaking, washing, gossiping at the sink …
+all that soaking, washing, all that gossiping at the sink …

 what a waste of good china, what a fool to love china,